strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 ::: tip NOTE

-If you would like to see the route of any specific **Collection Type**, you need to navigate to the **Collection Type** under the **Roles and Permissions** plugin and click the ⚙️ next to the value.
+If you would like to see the route of any specific **Content Type**, you need to navigate to the **Content Type** under the **Roles and Permissions** plugin and click the ⚙️ next to the value.
 On the right, you see the route:

 ![Permission Routes](../assets/getting-started/tutorial/permission-routes.png 'Permission Routes')